sevenval/flat-docs/cookbook/test-templates.md

 }
 ```

 This makes changes to the file easier during development.
-Especially, your co-workers will thank you for a readable git diff.
+Especially your co-workers will thank you for a readable git diff.

 ## Full Example